-In this section, a cross comparison between the previous four structural systems (shear wall (W0), shear wall with outrigger (W1), tube-in-tube (T0), and tubein-tube with outrigger (T1) is conducted.
-The following figures represent the averages of best fit line for each system.
+In this section, a cross comparison between the previous four structural systems (shear wall (W0), shear wall with outrigger (W1), tube-in-tube (T0), and tube-in-tube with outrigger (T1) is conducted.
+The following figures represent the averages of best fit curve for each system.
 Figure 34 expound the CII values for all structural systems adopted in this research.
-CII values for building with shear wall structural systems range from 60-65% as compared to values of tube-in-tube structural systems.
+CII values for building with shear wall structural systems range from 60% for lower buildings up to 95% for higher ones as compared to values of tube-in-tube structural systems.
+The effect of adding one outrigger from forty-four to fifty-two or twooutriggers from fifty-six to sixty-four is apparent.

-Figures 35, 36, 37, 38, and 39 present the moments, shear forces, top displacements, drifts, and computed vibration periods, respectively.
-Figure 35 shows that the outrigger cases result in smaller moments on the shear walls (almost 75% of values for higher stories).
-This effect is almost negligible for tube-in-tube systems.
+Figures35, 36, 37, 38, and 39present the moments, shear forces, top displacements, drifts, and computed vibration periods, respectively.
+Variation of results for first three heights (thirty-two, thirty-six, and forty stories) for cases of "with or without outriggers" for shear-walls-only and tube-in-tube systems are due to best-curve fitting.
+Figure 35 shows that the outrigger cases result in smaller moments on the shear walls (almost 80% of values for higher stories).
+This effect is almost 90% of values for higher stories for tube-in-tube systems.
+Moments on shear walls for tube-in-tube systems range from 50% to 60% as compared to corresponding values for shear-walls-only systems.

-Fig. 34 CII averages for all 4 systems.
+.Fig.
+34 CII averages for all 4 systems